coderolls/coderolls-blog/_posts/git/2019-12-20-basic-git-commads.md

 ### How to create a new branch locally

-You can create a new branch loacally using the following command
+You can create a new branch locally using the following command
 ```
 $ git checkout -b <your-new-branch-name>